 And there you have it!
 Whether you are a casual wine drinker or an esteemed connoisseur these tips are sure to benefit your storage needs.
 It may seem cruel to keep your precious wine isolated in a cool, dark place but don’t worry; your wine and taste buds will thank you for it later.

-If you are finding that these tips could undeniably benefit your wine storage, but a wine cabinet throws off your trendy condo’s Feng Shui or your hip Heights restaurant is lacking a basement: check out some of these Houston Wine Vaults at Big Tex Storage.
+If you are finding that these tips could undeniably benefit your wine storage, but a wine cabinet throws off your trendy condo’s Feng Shui or your hip Heights restaurant is lacking a basement: check out some of these Houston wine storage units.
 You can’t beat having your wine collection stored for you under flawless conditions with professionals on site to give you tailored advice.